 Forest: A tract of land dominated by trees (Source: FSC-STD-01-001 V5-0.
 Derived from FSC Guidelines for Certification Bodies, Scope of Forest Certification, Section 2.1 first published in 1998, and revised as FSC-GUI-20-200 in 2005, and revised again in 2010 as FSC-DIR-20-007 FSC Directive on Forest Management Evaluations, ADVICE-20-007-01).

 Formal and informal workers organization: association or union of workers*, whether recognized by law or by The Organization* or neither, which have the aim of promoting workers* rights and to represent workers* in dealings with The Organization* particularly regarding working conditions and compensation.

+Fragmentation: The process of dividing habitats into smaller patches, which results in the loss of original habitat, loss in connectivity, reduction in patch size, and increasing isolation of patches.
+Fragmentation* is considered to be one of the single most important factors leading to loss of native species, especially in forested landscapes, and one of the primary causes of the present extinction crisis.
+In reference to Intact Forest Landscapes*, the fragmentation* of concern is understood to be that caused by human industrial activities.
+(SOURCE: Adapted from: Gerald E. Heilman, Jr. James R. Strittholt Nicholas C. Slosser Dominick A. Dellasala, BioScience (2002) 52 (5): 411-422.)

 Free, Prior, and Informed Consent (FPIC): A legal* condition whereby a person or community can be said to have given consent to an action prior to its commencement, based upon a clear appreciation and understanding of the facts, implications and future consequences of that action, and the possession of all relevant facts at the time when consent is given.
 Free, prior and informed consent includes the right to grant, modify, withhold or withdraw approval (Source: Based on the Preliminary working paper on the principle of Free, Prior and Informed Consent of Indigenous Peoples (…) (E/CN.4/Sub.2/AC.4/2004/4 8 July 2004) of the 22nd Session of the United Nations Commission on Human Rights, Sub-commission on the Promotion and Protection of Human Rights, Working Group on Indigenous Populations, 19–23 July 2004).

+FSC transaction: Purchase or sale of products with FSC claims on sales documents (Source: ADV-40-004-14).

+Frequency rate: The frequency rate is the number of fatalities and injuries caused by occupational accidents per one million actual working hours, and represents frequency of occurrence of accidents.
+However, the frequency rate in the occupational accident trend survey of the Ministry of Health, Labor, and Welfare is calculated by limiting the number of casualties to fatalities and injuries that resulted at least one day of absence or loss of body parts or function.

+[Calculation method] Frequency rate = the number of fatalities and injuries due to occupational accidents / total actual working hours x 1,000,000

+(Note) When the same person suffers more than once, the number of accidents is counted as the number of casualties (When one person suffers twice, it is counted as two casualties.)

+(Edited from: Ministry of Health, Labor, and Welfare.
+Labor accident trend survey 2018.
+Explanation of main terms)

 Gender equality: Gender equality or gender equity means that women and men have equal conditions for realizing their full human rights and for contributing to, and benefiting from, economic, social, cultural and political development (Source: Adapted from FAO, IFAD and ILO workshop on ‘Gaps, trends and current research in gender dimensions of agricultural and rural employment: differentiated pathways out of poverty’, Rome, 31 March to 2 April 2009.).